hidefromkgb/gif_load/README.md

 Both frame writer callback and metadata callback need 2 parameters:

 1. callback-specific data
-2. pointer to a `GIF_WHDR` structure that encapsulates GIF frame information (callbacks may alter any fields at will, as the structure passed to them is a proxy that is discarded after every call):
+2. pointer to a `struct GIF_WHDR` that encapsulates GIF frame information (callbacks may alter any fields at will, as the structure passed to them is a proxy that is discarded after every call):
   * `GIF_WHDR::xdim` - global GIF width, always constant across frames